 Our commitment to abolishing modern slavery is ever present and as such, we must take a continuous improvement approach to tackling it.
-Therefore, key actions have been identified and will be initiated during FY24, which include:
+Therefore, key actions have been identified and will be initiated during FY24, including:

-- Continuous review and update of our suite of risk-related policies and governance control measures. - Delivery of appropriate awareness training on modern slavery principles to Gamuda employees and external contractors and suppliers. - Increasing and adopting due diligence activities across our operations and supply chain to ensure that we are minimising all potential modern slavery risk. - Mature our understanding of modern slavery risks within our business beyond our tier one suppliers and explore opportunities to learn from industry and contribute to industry initiatives through various partnerships. - Engage a Global Migration Advisor to provide comprehensive advice on recruitment, retention, and support of migrant employees, ensuring compliance with complex immigration regulations.
+- Hiring a full-time Social Procurement Manager whose primary responsibility will be providing social procurement support and guidance as a subject matter expert, and work closely with supply chain partners to ensure social procurement best practices. - Continuous review and updating of our suite of riskrelated policies and governance control measures. - Delivery of appropriate awareness training on modern slavery principles to Gamuda employees and external contractors and suppliers. - Increasing and adopting due diligence activities across our operations and supply chain to ensure that we are minimising all potential modern slavery risk. - Mature our understanding of modern slavery risks within our business beyond our tier one suppliers and explore opportunities to learn from industry and contribute to industry initiatives through various partnerships.